demandchain/developer.offerengine.com/content/v1/get_deals.md

 ### deal attributes

-Will contain a list of deal objects with all associated deal attributes for each deal in result set
+Will contain a list of deal resources with all associated deal attributes for each deal in result set

 id
 : _String_ Unique identifier for deal purchased